 The Cumberland Legal Aid Clinic is one of the oldest law school clinical programs in the nation.
 Established in 1970, the Clinic provides free legal aid to more than 600 low-income individuals and families every year.
-It is a defining program of Maine Law, providing practical skills training for students, and helping to fulfill the school’s commitment to social justice.
+It is a defining program of Maine Law, providing practical skills training for students and helping to fulfill the Law School’s commitment to social justice.
 All legal services are provided by law students who are enrolled in one of four clinical courses: General Practice, Prisoner Assistance, Juvenile Justice, and Refugee and Human Rights.
 Students enrolled in each of these courses also participate in the Clinic’s Protection from Abuse program, in which student attorneys assist victims of domestic violence, sexual assault, and stalking seeking civil protection orders.
 Student attorneys represent real clients in real cases.
-From intake meetings to filing court documents and standing up before a judge, students handle all aspects of client relations and case management, under the close supervision of faculty who are leaders in their fields.
+From intake meetings to filing court documents and standing up before a judge, students handle all aspects of client relations and case management under the close supervision of faculty who are leaders in their fields.

 "There is nothing else like it.
 You are the attorney.
 There is a safety net there, with professors who are going to guide you along the way, but you are the one arguing the case. "